dez0/webzo/README.md

 ####Optional
 * `lang`: string, language of the email, used by I18n.
 DEFAULT: 'en'.
-* `remote_layout`: string, required, retailer's remote layout of the email body.
+* `remote_layout`: string, retailer's remote layout of the email body.
 * `pickup_address`: string, retailer's store address for picked up orders.
 * `transaction`: array of key/value pairs, transaction information from Desjardins payment.
 * `fulfillment`: array of key/value pairs, information about order fulfiller(s).